theinvertedform/umt.world/collections/_art/2021-03-14-my-first-film.md

 ---
-title: Review of Zia Anger's My First Film
+title: My First Film
-description: On the relationship between performance and video in the early Pandemic Age.
+description: Zia Anger's online performance-video in the early Pandemic Age.
 tags:
   - review
   - video
   - performance
   - digital culture
 abstract: Zia Anger's performance piece was particularly suited to online adaptation; and in the early days of the pandemic, it felt like an exciting exploration of the possibilities of digital platforms.
+The work combines cinema with new media-based performance.
 status: rough draft
 modified: 2021-04-24
 toc: true
 layout: post
 ---

-After wrapping production on her first film in 2012, alternately titled <i>Gray</i> and <i>Always All Ways, Anne Marie,</i> Zia Anger submitted it to 40 different film festivals and did not gain entry into any.
-When she tried to have the credit's "post-production" status removed from <a href="https://www.imdb.com/name/nm2851641/">her IMDB profile</a>, "it just wrote “abandoned”...because I had never premiered them at a festival, films I had made were considered abandoned."
-This is the inciting incident that sets off the narrative of <i>My First Film</i>, a hybrid form of new media, artist talk, and theatrical performance that ran at Metrograph before winding up as a livestream performance at the beginning of the Pandemic Age. <i>My First Film</i> recycles the body of Anger's "abandoned" crowd-funded feature, creating a new work exploring institutional power while pushing the boundaries of streaming content.
+After wrapping production on her first film in 2012, alternately titled *Gray* and *Always All Ways, Anne Marie*, Zia Anger submitted it to 40 different film festivals and did not gain entry into any.
+When she tried to have the credit's "post-production" status removed from [her IMDB profile](https://www.imdb.com/name/nm2851641/), "it just wrote “abandoned”...because I had never premiered them at a festival, films I had made were considered abandoned."
+This is the inciting incident that sets off the narrative of *My First Film*, a hybrid form of new media, artist talk, and theatrical performance that ran at Metrograph before winding up as a livestream performance at the beginning of the Pandemic Age. *My First Film* recycles the body of Anger's "abandoned" crowd-funded feature, creating a new work exploring institutional power while pushing the boundaries of streaming content.

 The performance event was promoted by the artist's personal Twitter account during the first months of the pandemic, offering tickets on a first-come, first-served basis that would reach capacity within minutes.
 I followed the URL emailed to me, and full-screened the private YouTube Live video.
 The screen of my ThinkPad becomes a window into Anger's MacBook.
 Screen-sharing has become more common, but in May 2020, the transformation of my own desktop into that of another's retained the shock of intimacy at the beginning of mass social isolation.